matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```

 So we get back to this notion of that third part: what makes something
 hard for us to understand?
-And we start with basic limits.
-Everybody
+And we start with just basic limits.
-has heard of the seven plus or minus two limit of the number of things
+Everybody has heard the seven plus or minus two limit of the number of
-that you can keep in your head.
-And it is actually quite analogous to
+things you can keep in your head.
+And it is actually quite analogous
-juggling limits, in terms of the actual count of things you can
+to juggling limits, in terms of the actual count of things that you
-manipulate.
+can manipulate.

 Although of course I said when I gave a similar talk to this once I
 said our max is twelve, somebody said: "I saw Cirque du Soleil and
 somebody could juggle 21 balls."
-Of course if he can code, you should
+And off course if he can code, you
-hire him.
+should hire him, right?
 That is awesome.

 But we really can only think about a couple of things at a time.
 And
 the main problem we have with things that are not simple -- we are
 going to say they are complex, they have been twisted together -- is
 that as soon as you have twisted something together, when it comes
-time for you to think about it, if I either have to enhance this part
+time for you to think about it -- I have either have to enhance this
-of my system, I have to combine it with something else, I have to fix
+part of my system, I have to combine it with something else, I have to
-a problem in it, if I pull on that thing I am trying to change, and I
+fix a problem in it -- if I pull on that thing I am trying to change,
-get this knot of other stuff that is connected to it, I have to load
+and I get this knot of other stuff that is connected to it, I have to
-all of that stuff up in order to think about it, in order to try to
+load all of that stuff up in order to think about it, in order to try
-solve my problem, or enhance my software, because I have to consider
+to solve my problem, or enhance my software, because I have to
-all of those things together.
+consider all of those things together.

 So complexity, this tying of things together, is going to
 fundamentally undermine our ability to understand things.
 And if we